machineboy2045/angular-selectize/README.md

 ```

 ##Config
+By default, the model value is stored as an array.
+If you prefer it be stored as a string, you can set `config.stringify = true` So instead of `[1,2,3]` it would be stored as `"1|2|3"` depending on your chosen delimiter.

 Theoretically, all of the config options from the original selectize should work.
 But I have not been able to test them all.

 - [Selectize config options](https://github.com/brianreavis/selectize.js/blob/master/docs/usage.md)